S

 Surgery-related issues

-Deerhounds (and other sighthounds) may have disorders which come into play during or after surgery.
-Bleeding disorders like a factor VII deficiency can cause bleeding problems and inhibit recovery, or even prove to be fatal.
-Responsible breeders can usually detect these through genetic testing as puppies, but sometimes they miss it.
+Deerhounds (and other sighthounds) may have disorders that come into play during or after surgery.
+Bleeding disorders like a factor VII deficiency can cause bleeding problems and inhibit recovery, or even prove fatal.
+Responsible breeders can usually detect these through genetic testing when the dogs are puppies, but sometimes they are missed.
 Speak with the veterinarian before any surgery to discuss this possibility.
 Scottish deerhounds also can have fatal reactions to anesthesia.
 Finally, deerhounds can also have an allergic reaction to certain drugs and antibiotics due to metabolism issues.

 Liver shunt

-Sometimes a certain blood vessel in the liver, which should close in puppies, doesn’t close.
+Sometimes, a certain blood vessel in the liver, which should close in puppies, does not close.
 The breeder should identify this, and surgery can correct it.

 Bloat and gastric torsion